 In the early 1950s a Dinky Toys craze hit the United Kingdom and it seemed that all boys (and some adults) had collections.
 Their dual role as toy and model had no peers at the time.
-Most of the Dinky Toys models were in a scale of approximately 1:48, which blended in with O scale railway sets, but many buses and lorries (trucks) were scaled down further so that they were around 4 inches long.
+Most of the models were in a scale of approximately 1:48, which blended in with O gauge railway sets, but many buses and trucks were scaled down further so that they were around 4 inches long.

 In the mid-1950s, a limited edition set of South African military vehicles were shipped to South Africa by Meccano Ltd. for the South African Defence Force.
 They were painted (military) green and included a Covered Wagon, a Motor Truck, a Dispatch Rider, an Ambulance, and a Van.

 After South Africa withdrew from the Commonwealth in 1961, they imposed a luxury goods import tax, which made Dinky Toys very expensive, and a potential loss for Meccano.
-To resolve this problem Meccano began shipping Dinky parts to South Africa in 1962 where models were put together and painted locally.
+To resolve this problem Meccano began shipping parts to South Africa in 1962 where models were put together and painted locally.

 The importing of unfinished goods were not subject to import tax.
 These models were sold in South Africa between 1962 and 1963 and it is believed that only one batch of each model was produced, making South African Dinky Toys very rare.
-South Africa also imported Dinky Toy parts from the French factory in 1966 and six models were assembled and painted locally.
+South Africa also imported parts from the French factory in 1966 and six models were assembled and painted locally.

 Some of the disguising features of South African cars are:

 What's your Dinky Toys worth?
 Here are some recently sold items.